 The Jewish holiday of Sukkos begins tonight.
-There won’t be any site updates or comments published until the intermediate days begin on Tuesday evening and posting will be sporadic until the end of Shemini Atzeres/Simchas Torah on October 22nd.
-If you are flying via JFK on Wednesday or Thursday you can even get a bite to eat or shake their Lulav and Esrog at the Sukkah located at JFK Terminal 4 on the east side of the arrivals level!
+There won’t be any site updates or comments published until the intermediate days begin on Wednesday evening and posting will be sporadic until the end of Shemini Atzeres/Simchas Torah on September 29th.

-When I posted a vacation notice over Rosh Hashana, a reader emailed me saying,
+When I posted a vacation notice over a previous Rosh Hashana, a reader emailed me saying,

 Not only am I not observant I am not even Jewish.